BlockchainCommons/XID-Quickstart/TUTORIAL_STYLE_GUIDE.md

 4. **Error Handling**: Include guidance for common errors
 5. **Security Emphasis**: Emphasize security best practices
 6. **Link Strategy**: Link to previous/next tutorials and relevant concepts
+7. **Copy-Paste Usability**:
+   - Ensure code blocks can be copied and pasted directly into a terminal
+   - Keep explanatory text outside of code blocks to prevent execution errors
+   - Each code block should contain only executable commands

 ## Testing Requirements